Read this article to learn:

 - Key ESCOs managing tower power in Africa

 9mobile: Nigerian MNO, formerly known as Etisalat Nigeria which was rebranded following a takeover by a consortium of banks after defaulting on loan repayments.
-The operator is in the process of being acquired with Teleology Holdings the confirmed buyer.
+The operator was in the process of being acquired with Teleology Holdings, but that deal is off.

-African Towers: Ghanaian towerco which owns 150 macro towers with plans to add about 50 new sites in the next 12 months.
-The company has also deployed DAS at arond 50 sites, including in major airports in the country
+African Towers: Ghanaian towerco which owns 209 macro towers.
+The company has also deployed DAS at around 50 sites, including in major airports in the country.

 Africell: African MNO with a presence in the DRC, Uganda, Sierra Leone and Gambia (being market leaders in the latter two).
-The company took over Orange’s operations in Uganda, where Orange had previously sold their towers to Eaton.
+Africell recently acquired a mobile license in Angola and expects to begin operations in the second half of 2021.
+The company is yet to sell any towers although did take over Orange’s operations in Uganda, where Orange had previously sold their towers to Eaton.
 To roll out their network in the DRC, Africell built few towers, choosing instead to co-locate on Helios’ existing portfolio.

-Airtel: African subsidiary of Indian operator, Bharti Airtel with a presence in 15 African countries and having sold towers in ten of these (figure 1).
-The company has sold towers to each of the big four African towercos, divesting their portfolios to Helios in the DRC and Congo B, to American Tower in Nigeria, to IHS in Rwanda and Zambia and to Eaton in Burkina Faso, Ghana, Niger, Kenya and Uganda.
+Airtel: African subsidiary of Indian operator, Bharti Airtel with a presence in 14 African countries and having sold towers in ten of these (figure 1).
+The company has sold towers to each of the big four African towercos (with Eaton Towers since acquired by American Tower), divesting their portfolios to Helios in the DRC and Congo B, to American Tower in Nigeria, to IHS in Rwanda and Zambia and to Eaton in Burkina Faso, Ghana, Niger, Kenya and Uganda.

 The operator has twice agreed the sale of their Tanzanian towers, firstly to Helios and then to American Tower, however both deals were cancelled.
 The MNO now retains towers in five markets, namely Tanzania, Chad, Madagascar, Malawi and Gabon.
-In the latter, Airtel has signed a deal with Energy Vision, whereby Energy Vision will take over the management of cell site power systems through an ESCO agreement.
+In the latter, Airtel has an ESCO contract in place with Energy Vision.
 Whilst Airtel had examined the ESCO model for its other opcos, the economics on offer were not favourable to the operator and so Airtel has abandoned further ESCO plans, favouring renewal of their managed service contracts instead.

-Albright Capital Management: Chaired by former US Secretary of State Madeleine Albright, Albright is an investor and advisory firm dedicated to the emerging markets and an investor in Helios Towers Africa.
+Albright Capital Management: Chaired by former US Secretary of State Madeleine Albright, Albright is an investor and advisory firm dedicated to the emerging markets and an investor in Helios Towers.

-Al Karama Towers: Newly formed Senegalese towerco, backed by M&A Capital, in the process of acquiring Expresso Telecom’s 550 sites in the country (up from 450 sites at the time of the deal’s announcement).
+Al Karama Towers: Newly formed Senegalese towerco, backed by M&A Capital, in the process of acquiring Expresso Telecom’s 625 sites in the country (up from 450 sites at the time of the deal’s announcement).
 The sale and leaseback transaction also includes first right of refusal on new build for Expresso.
-Al Karama Towers has an appetite for further towers in Senegal and has plans to expand into further West African markets, having entered high level discussions with MNOs in at least two other countries.
+Al Karama Towers has plans to expand into further West African markets, having entered high level discussions with MNOs in at least two other countries.

-American Tower: The world’s largest independent towerco with a global tower count over 150,000.
-The towerco has completed five tower transactions of scale in sub-Saharan Africa, with the acquisition of Telkom Kenya’s 723 sites marking a sixth deal which is expected to close in the second half of 2018 (figure 2).
-In Africa, American Tower currently has 10,919 towers across four markets (Q1, 2018), with the Kenya transaction adding a fifth market to their portfolio (figure 3).
+American Tower: TThe world’s largest independent towerco with a global tower count over 180,000.
+The towerco has completed seven tower transactions of scale in sub-Saharan Africa, with the acquisition of Eaton Tower’s 5,510 sites the latest deal (figure 2).
+As of Q2 2020, American Tower has 18,872 towers in seven African markets.

-The company continues to undertake new build across its markets and whilst figures separating new build from small scale acquisitions and decommissioning activities are not available, the net increase in American Tower’s African portfolio was 277 sites in 2017.
+The company continues to undertake new build across its markets and whilst figures separating new build from small scale acquisitions and decommissioning activities are not available, the net increase is in the hundreds across their markets.
 One can take this as a rough proxy for the number of new towers built.

-The company has begun to explore opportunities and business models beyond macrosites in Africa, reporting 23 owned DAS sites in Ghana (Q4, 2017) and having recently formed a partnership with fibre player, Frogfoot in South Africa, leasing capacity to communications and internet service providers as well as third party operators.
+The company has begun to explore opportunities and business models beyond macrosites in Africa, reporting 23 owned DAS sites in Ghana, which will be added to Eaton’s 50+ DAS systems.
+It also acquired fibre player Frogfoot in South Africa, leasing capacity to communications and internet service providers as well as third party operators.

 Figure 2: American Tower’s major acquisitions in Africa